MindscapeHQ/raygun4js/README.md

 Raygun.trackEvent('pageView', { path: '/' + foo });
 ```

 When a route or view change is triggered in your SPA, this function should be called with `pageView` as the first parameter and an object with a `path` key set to a path representing the new view or route.
 Pulse will collect up all timing information that is available and send it to the dashboard.
+These are then viewable as 'virtual pages'.

-The following are a couple of configuration examples that you can use or adapt for your client-side view library/framework:
+The following are a couple of configuration examples that you can use or adapt for your client-side view library/framework.
+Naturally, if you are using a more full-featured routing system, you should trigger a pageView inside there when the route changes.

 **jQuery**